timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## What motivates the disciplinary mix? (problems)

+Looking back on my dissertation, the first reflective question that comes to mind is what has been motivating the mix of statistics, machine learning and discrete choice?

+I see at least 3 answers.

-I believe that the mix is partially driven by the hard and complex choice problems being faced in industry, e.g. the choice of:
+One motivator is interesting industrial choice problems, e.g. the choice of:
   - words, e.g. content-generation/support-chatbot, huggingface.co
   - location, e.g. yelp
   - clothing, e.g. stitchfix

+These problems attract researchers from fields considered more "boring."

 <!-- Perhaps three sets of image/icon pairs?
 Something generic for word/location/clothing + corporate icons next to it? -->